Sustainability and Social Responsibility

 • Through partnerships with organisations like Solas Mind, we’ve provided over 300 one-to-one counselling sessions for crews on inward investment productions in the UK.
 We also supported 6ft From the Spotlight’s flagship Wellbeing Facilitator training.

 • CIISA upholds and improves standards of behaviour across the industry.
-BFC has been a champion of CIISA from the outset, supporting development of the standards and introducing the concept to our US clients.
+BFC has been a champion of CIISA from the outset, supporting development of the standards and introducing the concept to our international clients.

 Inclusion, Diversity, Equality and Accessibility (IDEA)

-We advocate for organisations and initiatives that help productions build diverse crews and promote accessibility and inclusivity.
+The BFC advocates for organisations and initiatives that help productions build diverse crews and promote accessibility and inclusivity.
 The BFC is an official partner of the TV Access Project and actively contributes to the initiative’s various working groups.
 We also encourage the adoption of the BFI’s Diversity Standards, which focus on addressing underrepresentation on screen, behind the camera and in audiences.

 • Research and development work for the Access Coordinator role.